guardianproject/haven/README.md

 ### Remote Access

-All event logs and captured media can be remotely accessed through a [Tor Onion Service](https://www.torproject.org/docs/onion-services).
-Haven must be configured as an Onion Service and requires the device to also have [Orbot: Tor for Android](https://guardianproject.info/apps/orbot) installed and running.
+All event logs and captured media can be remotely accessed.
+Haven must be configured as an Onion Service.
+To access logs through a [Tor Onion Service](https://www.torproject.org/docs/onion-services), [Tor: proxy for Android](https://guardianproject.info/apps/orbot) installed and running is required on the device.
+Access to logs are also available  locally on localhost:8888, you can forward that access with, e.g., ssh from termux.

 ## ATTRIBUTIONS